 Building Families After Transition with Banked Sperm or Eggs

 Banked eggs, sperm, or embryos can be used when the time has come to build your family.
-The process, which may include IUI or IVF with or without the assistance of a gestational carrier, will be tailored to what you were able to bank prior to transition and the gender and fertility of your partner if you are partnered.
+The process, which may include IUI or IVF with or without the assistance of a gestational carrier, will be tailored to what you were able to bank before transition and the gender and fertility of your partner if you are partnered.

 Conception and Beyond: Why Work with Atlantic Reproductive?

-- We are happy to evaluate and work with the gestational carrier of your choice whether you find a carrier on your own or through an agency.
+- We are happy to evaluate and work with the gestational carrier of your choice, whether you find a carrier on your own or through an agency.

 Reproductive counseling begins with a discussion of the family you envision and the fertility factors and treatment options involved in achieving your vision.
-Once the medical pathway becomes clear, our affiliated reproductive psychologists and lawyers provide counseling to ensure that all participants are both comfortable with their roles, and legally protected during all phases of the fertility process.
+Once the medical pathway becomes clear, our affiliated reproductive psychologists and lawyers provide counseling to ensure that all participants are comfortable with their roles and legally protected during all phases of the fertility process.

-Our patients communicate directly with legal, psychology and medical teams that all function together to provide you with a productive and comprehensive experience.
+Our patients communicate directly with legal, psychology, and medical teams that all function together to provide you with a productive and comprehensive experience.

 No matter where you are in planning your family, we welcome you to the Atlantic family and look forward to helping you achieve your goals.

-*If you are a minor contemplating fertility preservation as part of a transitional program, know that these fertility preservation methods constitute medical treatment, and will require the consent of your parents in accord with the American Academy of Pediatrics statement on pediatric assent.
+*If you are a minor contemplating fertility preservation as part of a transitional program, know that these fertility preservation methods constitute medical treatment and will require the consent of your parents in accordance with the American Academy of Pediatrics statement on pediatric assent.
 These fertility preservation options will also be offered for consent to your parents as part of the informed consent process for any hormonal treatment or surgery you are currently discussing.